Why measuring your intranet is critical

 Measuring your intranet performance in different ways is critical for the success of your platform.
 Using data that reflects how employees use your intranet, what they feel about it and how the intranet impacts your organisation is the best way to deliver a modern, relevant channel which will keep on improving.

-Having a robust intranet metrics strategy and program allows you to:
+Knowing how to measure intranet effectiveness by creating a robust intranet metrics strategy allows you to:

-- make informed decisions on how to improve your intranet, right down to the page level
+- make informed decisions on how to improve your intranet content management, right down to the page level

 - improve the performance and impact of content and internal communications